-Subgrantees maintain a client file for each unit weatherized, including documented proof that the dwelling unit is an eligible dwelling unit as defined in 10 CFR Section 440.22.
+Subgrantees utilize intake forms that include procedures to ensure units weatherized have eligibility documentation in accordance with CSD's Eligibility & Verification Guide (Attachment F).
+Subgrantees also maintain a client file for each unit weatherized, including documented proof that the dwelling unit is an eligible dwelling unit as defined in 10 CFR Section 440.22.
+This documented proof ensures a dwelling and its owner(s) meet eligibility requirements.